gristlabs/grist-help/help/col-refs.md

 `=$Client.Contact`.
 If you were so inclined, you could achieve the same result by manually adding the formula column.
 You can also use any other fields from `Clients` table by referencing `$Client` in formulas in the `Projects` table.

+Note that we use the name of the reference *column* (`$Client`) to refer to a linked record in formulas, not the name of the table (which is `Clients` here).
+Don't let the similarity of the names in this example confuse you.

 *![Additional columns as formulas](images/column-ref-other-formula.png)* {: .screenshot-half }